EdWorld Internet Topics

 STUDY ON CLASS SIZE

-A recent, wide-ranging study on the effects of class size is Tennessee's Project STAR (Student-Teacher Achievement Ratio), along with two associated data collections.
+A wide-ranging study on the effects of class size is Tennessee's Project STAR (Student-Teacher Achievement Ratio), along with two associated data collections.
 STAR was a longitudinal study of first, second, and third grade classrooms in Tennessee.
 STAR was unusual, according to the Department of Education's report Reducing Class Size: What Do We Know?, because of its:

 • Study size.
 Project STAR included 79 schools, more than 300 classrooms, and 7,000 students, with students being followed through 4 years of experience in the given class size.